 - 1 tablespoon vanilla extract

-- Preheat oven to 375°F. Place paper baking cups into muffin pan or spray muffin wells with cooking spray.
+- Prep work: Preheat oven to 375°F. Place paper baking cups into muffin pan or spray muffin wells with cooking spray.
 Set aside.

-- In a medium bowl, whisk together flour, pumpkin spice, baking powder, baking soda and salt until well combined.
+- Mix dry ingredients: In a medium bowl, whisk together flour, pumpkin spice, baking powder, baking soda, and salt until well combined.
 Set aside.

-- In large bowl, whisk together pumpkin, sugar and brown sugar.
+- Mix wet ingredients: In large bowl, whisk together pumpkin, sugar and brown sugar.
 Mix in eggs, oil and vanilla extract.
-Slowly whisk in the flour mixture, until there are no lumps.
-Fill muffin tins evenly.
-Using a large cookie scoop makes it easy.

-- Top each muffin with about small spoonful (I use the small cookie scoop) of cream cheese mixture and use a toothpick to swirl it into the batter.
+- Add topping: Top each muffin with a small spoonful (I use the small cookie scoop) of cream cheese mixture and use a toothpick to swirl it into the batter.

-- Bake muffins in preheated oven for 20-22 minutes, or until a toothpick inserted in the center comes out clean.
-Do not open the oven to check on them until they are nearing the end of their cooking time.
+- Bake: Place muffins into the preheated oven and bake for 20-22 minutes, or until a toothpick inserted in the center comes out clean.
+Do not open the oven door to check on the muffins until they are nearing the end of their cooking time.
 Once removed from the oven, allow to sit in muffin tin for a few minutes before transferring to a cooling rack.